dansand/ResChapter/content/numpy.md

 1336.6577597914056
 ```

-So what about that output, an array of True and False values?
+So what about this strange output, which appears to be an array of _True_ and _False_ values?
 In plain English, the code `data > data.mean()`,  could be stated as 'are the values of `data` greater than the mean value of the data'.
 Numpy interprets this element-by-element, and returns

 * `True` if an an element / value is greater than data.mean()
 * `False` if an element / value is smaller.